Efficient Modeling of Surrogates to Improve Multi-source High-dimensional Integrative Regression: Conclusion and Discussion

-In this paper, we developed SASH, a novel surrogate-assisted federated learning approach that leverages large unlabeled data with EHR surrogates from multiple local sites to largely improve the statistical efficiency of the learning with labeled data.
-Our method is efficient in terms of communication and protects individual-level information through the aggregation of appropriate summary statistics.
-It is shown to be asymptotically equivalent as well as numerically close to the IPD estimator which is ideal but only available without the DataSHIELD constraints.
-Notably, our newly proposed Algorithm \ref{alg:2} ensures convergence of the local sparse SIM estimator by leveraging a decent supervised estimator and varying the penalty parameter adaptively during the iteration.
+Our method is efficient in terms of communication and protects individual-level information by aggregating appropriate summary statistics.
+It is shown to match the first-order convergence rates of, and to be numerically close to, the IPD estimator, which is ideal but only available without the DataSHIELD constraints.
+In particular, our newly proposed Algorithm \ref{alg:2} ensures the convergence of the local sparse SIM estimator by using a sufficiently accurate supervised estimator and varying the penalty parameter adaptively during the iteration.
 In the existing literature on SIM, such a convergence property is not readily achieved for non-Gaussian design due to the non-convexity of the SIM loss function.
-This novel SIM training algorithm, as well as the private and efficient data aggregation procedure based on (\ref{eqn:hess}), is built upon our efficient one-step approximation theory of high dimensional sparse SIM.
+This novel algorithm, as well as the private data aggregation (\ref{eqn:hess}), is based on our efficient one-step approximation theory of high-dimensional sparse SIM.
 As we remarked, this development is intrinsically relevant to the efficient score and debiased inference of SIM \citep{liang2010estimation,wu2021model}.

 { More generally speaking, any preliminary estimator consistent with $\bgamma_0$, e.g., prior knowledge of $\bgamma$ derived from some external source data, can be used as a warm start for Algorithm \ref{alg:2} to enable the desirable convergence.
 With the availability of such (decent) prior knowledge, our strategy of iteratively solving the (debiased) one-step approximation could be generalized to overcome the non-convex optimization issue of other semiparametric regression problems such as maximum rank correlation \citep{han1987non}, and sliced inverse regression \citep{li1991sliced}.
 Inspired by Remark \ref{rem:1}, this extension requires one to derive the forms of the bias-corrected quadratic approximation for those more complicated regression problems.